perebaj/jjhandbook/books/what-you-do-is-who-you-are-ben-horowitz.md

 ### Who was the Toussaint Louverture?

-- Borned in 1743, in the French colony of Saint-Domingue, now Haiti.
+- Born in 1743, in the French colony of Saint-Domingue, now Haiti.
-- He spent his free time reading and learning, including Julius Cesar Commentaries and Abbé Raynal's History of the Two Indies.
+- He spent his free time reading and learning, including Julius Cesar's Commentaries and Abbé Raynal's History of the Two Indies.
-- He was liberated in 1776, because their owner recognized that he was a smart guy.
+- He was liberated in 1776 because their owner recognized that he was a smart guy.
 - He start to perceive that what made the behavior of their brothers and sisters wasn't related to the color of their skin, but the culture that they absorbed.
 He start, for example to buy slaves for your own, and give them freedom.

 ```